-3. Research project (10% proposal, 30% final paper; 10% presentation; 50% total).
+3. Research project (10% proposal, 35% final paper; 45% total).

 Your research project is a chance for you to investigate in depth some aspect of urban politics or policy that you are particularly interested in.
-You will devise your own research question, in most cases based on one of the weekly themes that we will cover in the course.
+You will devise your own research question.
 You should develop and explanatory research question about how or why something happens the way that it does in your area of interest.
-Your paper will then answer your question by bringing together academic work on your subject with examples from one or more cities in North America or Western Europe.
+Your paper will then answer your question by bringing together academic work on your subject with examples from one or more cities.

-There are three stages to your research project:
+There are three elements to your research project:

-- a) By Week 8 of the course, you will develop an 800 1000 word research proposal.
-The proposal will lay out your tentative research question and your plan for completing your research.
-The proposal is worth 10% of your final mark for the course. - b) During either Week 11 or Week 12, you will briefly (in 10 minutes or less) share with us the findings of your research, and will answer questions from your classmates on your work.
-Presentations will be scheduled about midway through the course. - c) In the final session of the course (Week 12), you will hand in a 3500-4000 word research paper in which you develop a well-crafted answer to your research question.
-The paper is worth 30% of your course mark.
+- a) By Week 7 of the course (Feb 26th), you will develop an 800 1000 word research proposal.
+The proposal will lay out your research question and your plan for completing your research.
+It is worth 10% of your course grade. - b) In the final session of the course (Week 11), you will hand in a 3500-4000 word research paper in which you develop a well-crafted answer to your research question.
+The paper is worth 35% of your course grade. - c) In the final session, you will also be ready to briefly and informally present some interesting findings from your research.
+This presentation will be one of the bases on which I will assign your class participation grade.